nattycoder/AIDME-TALAN-GLOBAL-HACKATHON-2023/README.md

 Plan for scalability to cover larger geographic areas and accommodate increased user demand during disasters.

 - #### Security and Privacy:
-Implement robust security measures to protect sensitive data and ensure compliance with privacy regulations.
+Implement roGuidings to protect sensitive data and ensure compliance with privacy regulations.

 - #### Collaboration:
 Collaborate with local government agencies, emergency services, and disaster relief organizations to integrate the system into their response workflows.